gardenFiend138/data-visualization/README.md

-# Venom Analysis: LD50, Invenomation Effects, & Uses in Medicine
+#Snake Venom Analysis

 ## Background and Overview
 I have always been fascinated by reptiles; in addition to keeping and breeding snakes, I have attended international symposiums dedicated to furthering the study of reptiles, and over the past few years have taken an interest in the emerging medical research concerning the use of venom in medicine, particularly in pain management and cancer treatments.

 These data visualizations re represented by a bubble chart, and will correlate:
-* LD-50 of venoms
+* LD-50 of venoms (measured in mg/kg; amount of venom required to to be fatal to 50% of test population)
-* Uses in Medicine
-* Classification of venom type
-  * Mytotoxin
-  * Neurotoxin
-  * Hemotoxin
+* Venom Yield
-  * Necrotoxin
+* Snake weight
-  * Cytotoxin
+* Snake length
-* Effects of Envenomation
-* Bites/ deaths per year
-* Proteins Present
+* Fang size

 ## Functionality and MVP
-Users will be able to view a bubble map, with each circle representing an individual venomous species.
+Users will be able to view a bubble map, with each circle representing an individual species of snake.
+* The common name will be in the center of the circle
 * The circle size will correlate to the LD-50 of the venom
-* The color of each circle will be determined by the classification of the venom type.
+* The X-axis will correlate to the venom yield (weight of dried venom in mg))
+* The Y-axis will correlate to the maximum fang length
-* Users will be able to hover over each circle, and it will expand to reveal more information about each species, including: scientific and common names, the effects of envenomation, and bites/ deaths per year.
+* Users will be able to hover over each circle, making the circle expand, and see additional information, including:
+  * Scientific name
+  * Snake weight
+  * Snake length
+* Users will be met with a splash page that will give an overview of what data the graph depicts and why it's important

+### Bonus features
-* If the venom is being researched for medical use, the circle will ___________ .
+* Circles will slowly pulsate if the animal's venom is being researched for medical use.
-* Users will also be able to filter through the data based on type of animal (snake, lizard, insect, arachnid, others) with the click of a button above the graph

 ## Wireframes